Get E-Book

 import config from './config.json' with { type: 'json' };

-The attribute tells the loader to treat the target as JSON and expose the parsed value as the default export.
-For configuration files that do not need module semantics, reading the file and calling JSON.parse remains explicit and portable.
-Code that specifically wants the CommonJS behavior can use createRequire() from node:module to obtain a CommonJS require function and load JSON through that path.
+For configuration files that do not need module loading behavior, reading the file and calling JSON.parse is still explicit and portable.
+Code that specifically wants CommonJS loading behavior can use createRequire() from node:module to create a CommonJS require function.

 Putting the Pieces Together